Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 \subsection{Mass and lifetime}

-In this subsection, we focus on the type-\RomanNumeralCaps{2} oscillation, where the decay products, besides interfering with each other, are responsible for the $n$-$\bar{n}$ oscillation.
+In this subsection, we focus on the type-\RomanNumeralCaps{2} oscillation, where the $n$-$\eta$ mixing not only contributes to the off-shell dispersive mixing amplitude ($M_{12}$) but also contributes to the on-shell absorptive mixing amplitude ($\Gamma_{12}$).

 We analyze the $n$-$\bar{n}$ oscillation originated from the $n$-$\eta$ mixing and estimate its implications on masses and lifetimes.
-In this case, the $n$-$\bar{n}$ oscillation occurs indirectly through the on-shell absorptive and off-shell dispersive processes as shown in Fig. \ref{m12} \cite{mckeen2016c}.
-The results of the searches for $n$-$\bar{n}$ oscillations can be employed to derive the lower bounds on the masses of the color triplet bosons.
-Furthermore, we analyze the compatibility between the interpretation of the neutron lifetime anomaly and the interpretation of the $n$-$\bar{n}$ oscillation in terms of the $n$-$\eta$ mixing.
+In this case, the $n$-$\bar{n}$ oscillation occurs indirectly through the dispersive and absorptive amplitudes as depicted in Fig. \ref{m12} \cite{mckeen2016c}.
+Within the framework of the type-\RomanNumeralCaps{2} oscillation, the possibility of establishing CP-violation in baryon oscillations has been discussed in Ref. \cite{mckeen2016c}.
+In this case, since the Majorana phase contained in the $n$-$\eta$ mixing contributes equally to the dispersive and absorptive mixing amplitudes, the phases from these two parts tend to cancel out and there is no observable CP-violating effect.
+The lower bounds on the masses of the color multiplet bosons can be derived by employing the results of the searches for $n$-$\bar{n}$ oscillations.
+Furthermore, we analyze the compatibility between the interpretation of the neutron lifetime anomaly and the interpretation of the $n$-$\bar{n}$ oscillation with regard to the $n$-$\eta$ mixing.

 The $n$-$\eta$ mixing can lead to the $n$-$\bar{n}$ oscillation, which can subsequently give rise to a mismatch between the neutron and antineutron interaction eigenstates and their mass eigenstates.
 Due to the $n$-$\bar{n}$ oscillation, the linear superposition of the neutron and antineutron interaction eigenstates gives rise to mass eigenstates: